nvim-telekasten/telekasten.nvim/README.md

     weeklies_create_nonexisting = true,

     -- template for new notes (new_note, follow_link)
-    template_new_note = home .. '/' .. 'templates/new_note.md',
+    -- set to `nil` or do not specify if you do not want a template template_new_note = home .. '/' .. 'templates/new_note.md',

-    -- template for newly created daily notes (goto_today) template_new_daily = home .. '/' .. 'templates/daily.md',
+    -- template for newly created daily notes (goto_today) -- set to `nil` or do not specify if you do not want a template template_new_daily = home .. '/' .. 'templates/daily.md',

-    -- template for newly created weekly notes (goto_thisweek) template_new_weekly= home .. '/' .. 'templates/weekly.md',
+    -- template for newly created weekly notes (goto_thisweek) -- set to `nil` or do not specify if you do not want a template template_new_weekly= home .. '/' .. 'templates/weekly.md',

 	-- image link style